WEC-Sim/WEC-Sim/_sources/code_structure.txt

 ``etaImport``       ``waves.etaDataFile``
 ================== ===================================

-Available wave class properties, default values, and functions can be found by typing ``doc waveClass`` in the MATLAB command window, or by opening the ``waveClass.m`` file in ``//WEC-Sim/source/objects`` directory by typing ``open wavenClass`` in Matlab Command Window.
+Available wave class properties, default values, and functions can be found by typing ``doc waveClass`` in the MATLAB command window, or by opening the ``waveClass.m`` file in ``//WEC-Sim/source/objects`` directory by typing ``open wavenClass`` in the Matlab Command Window.

 noWave
 +++++++++++
-The ``noWave`` case is for running WEC-Sim simulations with no waves and constant added mass and radiation damping coefficients.
+The ``noWave`` case is for running WEC-Sim simulations with no waves and constant radiation added mass and wave damping coefficients.
 The ``noWave`` case is typically used to run decay tests.
-Users must still provide hydro coefficients from a BEM solve before executing WEC-Sim and specify the period (``wave.T``) from which the hydrodynamic coefficients are selected.
+Users must still provide hydro coefficients from a BEM solver before executing WEC-Sim and specify the period (``wave.T``) from which the hydrodynamic coefficients are selected.

 The ``noWave`` case is defined by including the following in the input file::